Powerlearnproject/se-day1-assignment-Obadiahketer/README.md

 5. Testing - examine the software for any bugs and glitches

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
-Waterfall Methodology: A linear and sequential approach where each phase is completed before moving to the next.
+Waterfall Methodology:A linear and sequential approach where each phase is completed before moving to the next.
 It has low flexibility, making changes difficult after a phase is finished.
 Customer feedback comes late, and testing is done only at the end.

 Agile Methodology: An iterative and incremental approach with multiple sprints.
 It is highly flexible and adapts to changing requirements.
 Regular customer feedback is incorporated into each sprint, and testing is continuous throughout development.